Dimitrilecterd/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty 1-who_am_i 2-groups 3-new_owner 4-empty 5-execute README.md  a script that adds execute permission to the owner of the file hello.
+0-iam_betty 1-who_am_i 2-groups 3-new_owner 4-empty 5-execute 6-multiple_permissions README.md  a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.